 Do not add too much oil.
 Oil levels above or below the acceptable operating range shown on the dipstick are harmful to the engine.
-If the oil level is above the operating range (i.e., the engine has so much oil that the oil level gets above the cross-hatched area that shows the proper operating range), the engine could be damaged.
-Drain the excess oil or limit driving of the vehicle, and seek a service professional to remove the excess oil.
+If you find that you have an oil level above the operating range, i.e., the engine has so much oil that the oil level gets above the cross-hatched area that shows the proper operating range, the engine could be damaged.
+You should drain out the excess oil or limit driving of the vehicle and seek a service professional to remove the excess amount of oil.

-See Engine Compartment Overview 246 for the location of the engine oil fill cap.
+See Engine Compartment Overview

+⇒ 244 for the location of the engine oil fill cap.